Dallas-Makerspace/calendar/docs/local-dev.md

-production and dependencies (like setting up an LDAP endpoint) are handled automatically. `docker-compose.yml` (and it's cousin `docker-compose.prod.yml`) contain the definitions of our docker 'environment', allowing once docker-compose and docker are setup anyone to simply run `docker-compose up` and start a local calendar system.
+production and dependencies (like setting up an LDAP endpoint) are handled automatically. `docker-compose.yml` (and it's cousin `docker-compose.prod.yml`) contain the definitions of our docker 'environment', allowing once docker-compose and docker are setup anyone to simply run `docker compose up` and start a local calendar system.

 The local folder is mapped (volume bind) through docker, so for most cases